qvizt/HackerRank-Solutions-Java/README.md

-# HackerRank Solutions in Java
+# HackerRank Solutions
-This repository contains my code to solve the challenges of [HackerRank](https://www.hackerrank.com/).
+This repository contains code to solve the challenges of [HackerRank](https://www.hackerrank.com/).

 ## Overview
 Summary about the languages and the domains.
 Click on a language's name to visit the corresponding